 Obligations that come along with the position are time-intensive and time-sensitive on most occasions, and it is up to the Co-Chairs to divide the responsibilities of the position between themselves and to delegate them where appropriate.

 Co-Chairs are elected for a term of two years, and are not eligible to serve a second term.
 After the term is completed, they are invited to join the Advisory Board for one term to ensure successful knowledge transfer and succession planning within the organisation.

 More information about SGAC’s activities is available on our website.
 The SGAC Statutes and By-Laws provide an overview of the governance structure of SGAC.

 Time Commitment: 10-20 hours per week

 To be eligible to apply for the position, the candidate must meet at least one of the following requirements:

 - Be a current Regional Coordinator or have been a Regional Coordinator in the past 12 months and secure the nomination of at least two other Regional Coordinators

-- Be a current member of the Executive Office and/or SGAC Team and secure the nomination of at least two Regional Coordinators
+- Be a current member of the Executive Office and secure the nomination of at least two Regional Coordinators

-- Applicants who are not part of the SGAC team need to secure the nomination of two Regional Coordinators and the current Chair or Co-Chair prior to application.
+- Applicants who are not part of the SGAC Executive Committee need to secure the nomination of two Regional Coordinators and either one of the Co-Chairs prior to application.

 The names and contact details of the Regional Coordinators and Chairs are available on the SGAC website.